Living with Sleep Apnea – My Journey

 Treatment Journey

 I was told that the solution was to get a CPAP Machine.
-It’s a machine that keeps your airways open by blowing a continuous stream of air into your nose or mouth so there is nothing to obstruct your breathing.
-Without this, living with sleep apnea would be worse and worse for my health
+It’s a machine that keeps your airways open by blowing a continuous stream of air into your nose or mouth, so there is nothing to obstruct your breathing.
+Without this, living with sleep apnea would be worse and worse for my health.

 CPAP stands for Continuous Positive Airway Pressure

-And here I am with my trusty ResMed CPAP machine.
+And here I am with my trusty ResMed 10 CPAP machine.

 Honestly, when I got this thing and put it on my face, I thought, “How the heck am I going to sleep with this thing on?

-Before I got it I was suffering migraines that would last all day.
+Before I got it, I was suffering migraines that would last all day.

 The first night I used this machine, I pulled the mask off and put it on again constantly.
 It didn’t feel right.
 It felt like a tornado blowing into my mouth.
-I managed to sleep a bit, but I found when I woke up, my heart felt strained…
+I managed to sleep a bit, but I found when I woke up, my heart felt really strained…

+Living with CPAP.
 You will have to maintain it.
 Here is my experience.

 DailyRinse and dry the humidifier